 Miscellaneous: General "crud" or unidentifiable objects may find their way into a specimen, particularly those that patients bring from home.

-ova may contaminate the urine.
+Spermatozoa can sometimes be seen.
+Rarely, pinworm ova may contaminate the urine.
 In Egypt, ova from bladder infestations with schistosomiasis may be seen.

-to concentrate urine during dehydration which occurs overnight.
+Early morning collection of the sample before ingestion of any fluid.
+This is usually hypertonic and reflects the ability of the kidney to concentrate urine during dehydration which occurs overnight.
 If all fluid ingestion has been avoided since 6pm the previous day, the specific gravity usually exceeds 1.022 in healthy individuals.

 Clean-catch, midstream urine specimen collected after cleansing the external urethral meatus.
 A cotton sponge soaked with benzalkonium hydrochloride is useful and non-irritating for this purpose.
 A midstream urine is one in which the first half of the bladder urine is discarded and the collection vessel is introduced into the urinary stream to catch the last half.
 The first half of the stream serves to flush contaminating cells and microbes from the outer urethra prior to collection.

 Catherization of the bladder through the urethra for urine collection is carried out only in special circumstances, i.e., in a comatose or confused patient.
-This procedure risks introducing infection and traumatizing the urethra and bladder, thus producing iatrogenic infection or hematuria
+This procedure risks introducing infection and traumatizing the urethra and bladder, thus producing iatrogenic infection or hematuria.

 Suprapubic transabdominal needle aspiration of the bladder.
 When done under ideal conditions, this provides the purest sampling of bladder urine.
 This is a good method for infants and small children.